Brancaster

-Brancaster is a village and civil parish on the north coast of the English county of Norfolk.
-It is about 3 mi west of Burnham Market, 22 mi north of the town of King's Lynn and 31 mi north-west of the city of Norwich.
-The parish includes the villages of Brancaster and Brancaster Staithe and the former parish of Burnham Deepdale, all of which lie along the A149 road.
-The Roman settlement of Branodunum is on the edge of the village of Brancaster.
+Brancaster is a village and civil parish on the north coast of the English county Norfolk.
+It is about 3 mi west of the town Burnham Market, 22 mi north of the town King's Lynn and 31 mi north-west of the city Norwich.
+The parish includes the villages Brancaster and Brancaster Staithe and the former parish Burnham Deepdale, all of which lie along the A149 road.
+The Roman settlement Branodunum is on the edge of the village Brancaster.

 The parish has an area of 8.27 mi2 and at the 2011 census had a population of 797 in 406 households.
-For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
+For the purposes of local government, the parish falls within the district King's Lynn and West Norfolk.
 It is on the North Sea coast, with the villages bordering Brancaster Manor marshes.
-Scolt Head Island, a barrier island designated as a National Nature Reserve within the neighbouring parish of Burnham Norton, is immediately to the north of much the parish boundary.
+Scolt Head Island, a barrier island designated as a National Nature Reserve within the neighbouring parish Burnham Norton, is immediately to the north of much the parish boundary.

 History

-The Roman fort and settlement of Branodunum is immediately to the east of the modern village of Brancaster.
+The Roman fort and settlement Branodunum is immediately to the east of the modern village of Brancaster.
 Built in around CE 230 to protect the approaches to The Wash, it later became part of the network of Saxon Shore forts protecting Roman Britain from attack by raiding forces.
 The fort was originally built with a harbour.
 The Roman-period shoreline is now inland.